tmat84/ETL_Pipeline/README.md

 The pipeline will be scheduled to run monthly using Airflow.

-The postgresDB and Airflow are installed locally using docker.
+The postgreDB and Airflow are installed locally using docker.

 Generate your access token here: https://calendarific.com
 Set up postgres database using docker here: https://www.youtube.com/watch?v=aHbE3pTyG-Q&t=177s